5 Tooth Decay Causes You Didn't Realize You're Doing

 So, what’s the matter with ice?
 After all, it’s just water.
 Most ice-chewing consequences are cosmetic, like a cracked or chipped tooth.
 However, the extreme temperature can damage your tooth enamel, making you inclined to tooth decay as well as pangigilo (or dental sensitivity).

 Are you guilty of any of these habits?
 This information is something to chew on.
 Fortunately, unlike ice and fingernails, it won’t cause dental problems and probable tooth decay.
-But whether or not you gorge on sweets and bread, remember that brushing your teeth properly is the most crucial step in oral care.
+But whether or not you gorge on sweets and bread, remember that brushing your teeth properly with a cavity protection toothpaste is the most crucial step in oral care.